 - 4.2.22 Policy H1 of the Herefordshire Core Strategy states that residential developments should provide a range and mix of housing which can contribute to the creation of balanced and inclusive communities.
-Policy RA2 of the Core Strategy also requires that within the settlements identified in the Policy (Bredenbury settlement), new housing development should result in the delivery of schemes that generate the size, type, tenure and range of housing that is required in particular settlements, reflecting local demand. - 4.2.23 The 2013 update of the 2012 Herefordshire Local Housing Assessment shows that within the Bromyard Housing Market Area, the priority for new market housing in the area is for three-bedroom and to a lesser extent two-bedroom houses, and for affordable housing a broadly equal requirement for two and three-bedroom homes.
-The Housing Needs Assessment predicts a requirement for a net reduction in larger 4+ bedroom homes to meet market needs and less than a 5% increase in 4+ bedroom affordable tenures.
+Policy RA2 of the Core Strategy also requires that within the settlements identified in the Policy (Bredenbury settlement), new housing development should result in the delivery of schemes that generate the size, type, tenure and range of housing that is required in particular settlements, reflecting local demand. - 4.2.23 The 2013 update of the 2012 Herefordshire Local Housing Assessment shows that within the Bromyard Housing Market Area, there is a -9.6% requirement for 4 bed units with the greatest need being for 3 beds followed by 2 beds.